lucasfoep/Advanced-data-analysis-on-customer-personality-using-R/README.md

 # What do they do?

-The pfa_cfa_on_customer_personality_analysis.R script performs principal factor analysis (PFA) and confirmatory factor analysis (CFA) on a customer personality dataset.
+The exploratory_data_analysis_v5.R script conducts exploratory data analysis (EDA) on a customer personality dataset.
+It includes data cleaning, transformation, and visualization to derive insights from the data, which allowed for the next step.
+The pfa_cfa_on_customer_personality_analysis.R script performs principal factor analysis (PFA) and confirmatory factor analysis (CFA) on the same dataset.
 It aims to identify latent factors and evaluate their validity using statistical techniques.
-The exploratory_data_analysis_v5.R script conducts exploratory data analysis (EDA) on a marketing dataset.
-It includes data cleaning, transformation, and visualization to derive insights from the data.

 # What were the tools used?